AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 +++
 draft = false
-date = 2021-08-27T10:03:12Z
+date = 2021-10-27T10:03:12Z
-title = "Numeric pagination with DynamoDB" description = "Implementing URLs with numbered pages in DynamoDB with a secondary store." slug = "dynamodb-numeric-pagination" tags = ['dynamodb', 'pagination', 'seo', 'redis', 'sorted sets', 'sqlite', 'aws'] categories = [] author = "Alex Reid" externalLink = "" series = []
+title = "DynamoDB pagination with page numbers in URLs" description = "For SEO reasons, we might want to use page numbers in URLs.
+This post discusses how this is possible with DynamoDB and a secondary store." slug = "dynamodb-page-numbers" tags = ['dynamodb', 'pagination', 'redis', 'zset', 'sqlite', 'aws'] categories = [] author = "Alex Reid" externalLink = "" series = []
 +++

+>For SEO reasons, we might want to use page numbers in URLs.
+This post discusses how this is possible with DynamoDB and a secondary store.

 Back when we all used SQL databases, it was common to paginate through large result sets by appending `LIMIT offset, rows per page` to a `SELECT` query.
 Depending on the schema, data volume and database engine, this was [inefficient to varying degrees](https://tusharsharma.dev/posts/api-pagination-the-right-way).
 On smaller result sets and with the right indexes, it was... posssibly OK.